Relationships and Business

 Relationships used to mean a lot in business.
-However, following the 1981 recession (the first white-collar recession) and the rationalisation of business structures to save cost throughout that decade, people began to accept that to progress they would need to change employer with some degree of regularity.
-This had the effect of severing the trust relationship between customer and supplier as both sides increasingly found that short-term measures were used evaluate performance.
+However, following the 1981 recession (the first white-collar recession) and the rationalisation of business structures to save cost throughout that decade, people began to accept that to progress, they would need to change employer with some degree of regularity.
+This flattening of the work pyramid moved relationships to a shorter-term basis.
+Consequently, it reduced the trust relationship between customer and supplier as both sides increasingly found that clients instead used short-term measures to evaluate performance.
 The history of trust that might exist between customer and supplier increasingly became replaced by Service Level Agreements (SLAs), Key Performance Indicators (KPIs) and lots of other acronyms.

-When you are ‘on the outside of a business relationship looking in’ then these kind of transparent, measured relationships are great.
-The implication is that the relationship is a commodity and you know exactly what you have to compete on to win your way in.
-However, when you are already ‘ on the inside’, the metrics take away a barrier to entry for your competition and the relationship is increasingly reduced to a commodity.
+When you are trying to break into a new business relationship, transparent, performance measured relationships are great.
+The relationship becomes a commodity, and you know what you have to do to compete effectively.
+However, when you are already the incumbent, metric dominated relationships take away a barrier to your competitors and the relationship is reduced to a commodity one.

-This is a very American style of business in which history counts for little.
+This transactional style of business, in which history counts for little, is very American.
 On the positive, It makes for competitive dynamism, ensuring maximum economic efficiency.
-On the negative, it removes much of the fun from business.
-In the age in which there were many more major owner-managed businesses there was more continuity of employment and decisions could be based on a wide variety of factors and understanding of value.
+On the negative, it removes much of the fun and pleasure of business.
+When there were many more large owner-managed businesses, there was more continuity of employment, and decisions were often based on a wide variety of factors and a deeper understanding of relationship value.

 Still, there is no use lamenting the past.
 Today, the message is to make sure you understand what the key factors are to your customer giving you business.
 Make sure you give them the best possible deal on those key measure. and do not worry too much about giving them anything on top.’
 If they won’t pay for it, it’s not value.
 If you want a friend, get a dog!